 ceph-disk is creating data partition from sector 1 ignoring what sgdisk is recommending (256 in my disk).
 Basically, it should be aligned with physical sector size (reported in /sys/block/<device>/queue/physical_block_size).
 In my case it is 16K physical and 4K logical...256 is perfectly fine as sgdisk/fdisk internally decides.

 Disk performance will be severely impacted because of partitioning this way from ceph-disk

-#8 Updated by Hans Boot almost 4 years ago
+#8 Updated by Hans Boot about 4 years ago

 Please people, I do not understand this is classified as "minor".

 On many physical disks, the alignment must be respected or otherwise performance will suffer greatly.

 This situation means that one CANNOT use ceph-disk or "ceph-deploy disk prepare" if one seeks performance, which should be the majority of the users.